MINI CARROT GALETTE WITH RICOTTA

 Did you know that November is National Pepper Month?
 It’s also Peanut Butter Lover’s Month.
 In 1989, North Dakota and South Dakota became the 39th and 40th states of the US, followed by Montana as the 41st.
 It’s also World Vegan Month.
 Who knew?

 So, when a couple of months ago I was approached by a Quirk Books publicist with an offer to help promote Russell van Kraayenburg new book: Making Dough: Recipes and Rations for Perfect Pastries and join their Making Dough Challenge, I jumped at the chance.
-And Tom screamed like a girl – MORE PIE!
+And Tom screamed like a girl—MORE PIE!

 This book is attractive and lightweight.
 It has a sturdy hardcover and high-quality paper, ensuring durability through frequent use.

-The pie dough was easy to put together.
+The pie dough was simple to put together.
 The only challenge I faced was Russell's use of ounces instead of grams.
 But it was no big deal; it made me appreciate my super-duper scale that can switch measurement units.
 Russell provides instructions for mixing by hand or using a food processor.
 I opted for the food processor method because who still makes pie dough by hand?
 It came together in less than 5 minutes, with the longest part of the process being the resting period.

 You better get started on your first batch.